(A 2 part series on the Minister’s Mansion, Kanthalloor, Kerala which includes the overview and the sightseeing)

-A tea stop near Salem with an adjoining ‘export surplus’ clothing shop resulted in indulging in a bit of shopping even before the holiday had actually begun 😀
+The next stop was a tea stop near Salem with an adjoining ‘export surplus’ clothing shop which resulted in indulging in a bit of shopping even before the holiday had actually begun 😀

 I of course was fascinated by the large wooden slicer that she possessed 😀

 Across the road from the tapioca lady is another interesting cart manned by a couple and recognizable by their red plastic pots.
 They sell an interesting gruel made from cooked bajra (pearl millet), buttermilk and chopped onions and one can buy a plate of a mixed fries of chillies, dried cluster beans, potatoes and fryums.
 I assumed that this somehow is supposed to keep one cool during summer but while nibbling on the spicy chillies, I just could not figure out how 😀

 Udumalpet is 60 km from Kanthalloor and this distance takes over 1.5 hours to cover.
 We drove through the Annamalai tiger reserve and then crossed the TN Kerala border to enter the Chinnar wildlife sanctuary.